jdavidrice/React-Portfolio/README.md

 ## Credits

-Thank you to [Jacob Martinez](https://github.com/cobidev) for providing the original template for this site.
+Thank you to [Jacobo Martinez](https://github.com/cobidev) for providing the original template for this site.

 ## License